 Conditions Screened by NIPT

-NIPT also detects Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome), both associated with severe developmental issues.
-Additionally, it can screen for sex chromosome abnormalities, like Turner syndrome or Klinefelter syndrome.
+Down syndrome (Trisomy 21) is the most common condition it screens for.
+NIPT also detects Trisomy 18 (Edwards syndrome) and Trisomy 13 (Patau syndrome), both linked to serious developmental problems.
+Sex chromosome abnormalities, such as Turner syndrome or Klinefelter syndrome, are also included in standard screening.

 The Benefits of Choosing NIPT